 5. Using a crease/blender brush (e.g. MAC 217) or a pointed crease brush (e.g. MAC 226), sweep Truth on to the browbone to highlight.
 Take this down into the inner corner as well to brighten the eye.

-Here is one more picture of the finished look:
+Here is one more close-up of the eyes: